taradehdari/foodDelivery/README.md

 ### EDA and Data Preprocessing
-We started by importing the dataset and performed exploratory data analysis (EDA) and preprocessing:
+We started by importing the dataset and conducted exploratory data analysis to gain insights into the dataset, such as:

+* Analyzing the distribution of cuisine types and days of the week.
+* Identifying top restaurants based on order frequency.
+* Investigating the relationships between numerical variables.

+Some preprocessing steps:
 * Renamed columns for better readability.
 * Dropped unnecessary columns.
 * Handled missing values by converting "Not given" ratings to NaN and then dropping them.

-We conducted exploratory data analysis to gain insights into the dataset, such as:

-* Analyzing the distribution of cuisine types and days of the week.
-* Identifying top restaurants based on order frequency.
-* Investigating the relationships between numerical variables.
+* Categorical variables were one-hot encoded
+* Data was split into 30% test set and 70% training set.

 ### Modeling and Evaluation
 We built and evaluated three machine learning models: